Andrea Kilbourne-Hill

 Kilbourne coached girls' ice hockey at Lake Placid High School for three years and then moved to her alma mater, Northwood School, beginning with the 2008–2009 season.
 In 2014, she led the team to its most wins in a single season in the program's history.

-Kilbourne and her husband, Dan Hill, live in her hometown of Saranac Lake.
+Kilbourne and her husband, Dan Hill, live in her hometown of Saranac Lake. she has one son and one daughter.
+Her son plays professional hockey.